JsBergbau/MiTemperature2/README.md

 ### Minus degrees

 When looking at the specifications this LYWSD03MMC Sensor is specified from 0 °C to 60 °C. The LYWSDCGQ (the Bluetooth Temperatur sensor with the round display and an AAA battery) is specified from -9.9.
-I can confirm this sensor also goes down to -9.9 °C. At colder temperatures it only shows an "L".
-But the correct data is still sent!
-So you even could use ist to watch the temperature in your freezer.
-However batterylife may be significantly reduced at those low temperatures.
+I can confirm the LYWSD03MMC also goes down to -9.9 °C. At colder temperatures it only shows an "L".
+But even at lower temperatures the correct temperature is still sent!
+So you even could use ist to watch the temperature in your freezer which is a lot below -9.9 °C. However batterylife may be significantly reduced at those low temperatures.

 ### High battery usage